Benedict Biscop Prince Bishop School Teaching Alliance Leading School

 Geography

-At Benedict Biscop we want our children to learn that all things are possible.
+At Benedict Biscop we want our children to learn that with God all things are possible.
 We want our children to aspire and to achieve highly.
 We want our children to grow as geographers.

 The national curriculum for geography aims to ensure that all pupils secure substantive and disciplinary knowledge around: